hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## Particle Affectors {#Particle-Affectors}

 Particle affectors modify particles over their lifetime.
-They are classified by ’type’ e.g. ’LinearForce’ affectors apply a force to all particles, whilst ’ColourFader’ affectors alter the colour of particles in flight.
+They are classified by `type` e.g. `LinearForce` affectors apply a force to all particles, whilst `ColourFader` affectors alter the colour of particles in flight.
 New affectors can be added to Ogre by creating plugins.
-You add an affector to a system by nesting another section within it, headed with the keyword ’affector’ followed by the name of the type of affector (case sensitive).
-Ogre currently supports ’LinearForce’ and ’ColourFader’ affectors.
+You add an affector to a system by nesting another section within it, headed with the keyword `affector` followed by the name of the type of affector (case sensitive).
+Ogre currently supports `LinearForce` and `ColourFader` affectors.

 Particle affectors actually have no universal attributes; they are all specific to the type of affector.